SubZane/flyPanels/README.md

 ```

 ##changelog
+####0.10.2
+* Small fix: Removing and adding classes when opening and closing panels wasn't working properly resulting in unwanted scroll.
 ####0.10.0
 * Added search panel.
 This is a panel with an search form that calls a URL with a querystring passing along a keyword expecting a JSON response.
 Use this to produce a search result in the panel.
 Look at the dummy JSON file to understand on how the JSON format should be.
 * Added search settings.
 Default the search features will not init, just like the tree menu component it must be set to true to init.